What is a Bug Out Bag

-How to make a Bug Out Bag is one of the very first things any prepper should learn how to make.
-A Bug Out Bag is designed to be a relatively light-weight, self-contained, kit stored in a home, or Bug Out Vehicle, which will enable you or your family to survive for 72 hours while en-route to a Bug Out Location.
+How to make a Bug Out Bag is one of the very first things any prepper should learn how to make, as well as one of the key items in their arsenal of preparedness.
+In short, a Bug Out Bag is designed to be a relatively light-weight, self-contained, kit stored in a home, or Bug Out Vehicle, which will enable you or your family to survive for 72 hours while en-route to a Bug Out Location.
 A Bug Out Bag is an essential item for any prepper and must be readily deploy-able at a moment’s notice.

 The Bug Out Bag